poolifier/poolifier/README.md

 Performance is one of the main target of these worker pool implementations, we want to have a strong focus on this.
 We already have a bench folder where you can find some comparisons.

-Before to jump into each poolifier pool type let highlight that **Node.js comes with a thread pool already**, the libuv thread pool where some particular tasks already run by default.
+Before to jump into each poolifier pool type, let highlight that **Node.js comes with a thread pool already**, the libuv thread pool where some particular tasks already run by default.
 Please take a look at [which tasks run on the libuv thread pool](https://nodejs.org/en/docs/guides/dont-block-the-event-loop/#what-code-runs-on-the-worker-pool).

 Now **if your task runs on libuv thread pool**, you can :